OpenCLIM/cropnet/README.md

 Using the data assimilation for future years, using a simple linear regression approach, or machine learning to tailor the assimilation to each field.

+Details of the winter wheat crop model used can be found in Redhead et al. (2020): The influence of landscape composition and configuration on crop yield resilience, Journal of Applied Ecology, 57, 2180-2190, https://doi.org/10.1111/1365-2664.13722

 Data Assimilation details
 -------------------------
 A method a bit like 4Dvar that attempts to minimize a cost function which consists of terms that grow in magnitude the